samyoung17/particles/README.md

 # Particles

+## Thesis

+This particle simulator was created to assist with my masters thesis project on decentralised algorithms for area coverage.
+To follow the code, it may be easiest to read parts of the thesis first, which I have also uploaded to git (see `Masters_Thesis.pdf` at the top level).

 ## Building the project on linux or OSX
 The project is written in Python 3
 To ensure that the correct dependencies are installed, start by creating a new virtual environment.